hmirceb/comtrendr/README.md

 # comtrendr - Standard and detrended community stability metrics

-**Although fully functional, this is a development version and some things are may change before the final version release**
+**Although fully functional, this is a development version and some things may change before the final version is released**

 **Authors:**